-The "mailbox.tci" file contains configuration settings for DSP/BIOS Logs and creates DSP/BIOS Tasks for the mailbox program.
-While the code to configure logging in DSP/BIOS 6 is different from earlier versions, DSP/BIOS 6 Task configuration is very similar to legacy TSK configuration.
+The code from the "mailbox.tci" file contains configuration settings for SYS/BIOS Logs and creates SYS/BIOS Tasks for the mailbox program.
+While the code to configure logging in SYS/BIOS 6 is different from earlier versions, SYS/BIOS 6 Task configuration is very similar to legacy TSK configuration.

-In the subsections that follow, you will also convert the logging configuration code to DSP/BIOS 6 format and remove unneeded legacy code.
+In the subsections that follow, you will also convert the logging configuration code to SYS/BIOS 6 format and remove unneeded legacy code.